aymeric-collart/aymeric-collart.github.io/_pages/teaching.md

 # Tutorials

-You can have access to my tutorials byb clicking on the image.
+You can have access to my tutorials by clicking on the image.
 Most of them correspond to tutorials I designed in the past.
 I am progressively turning them into websites to make them freely available.
 Stay tuned for further developments!

 <style>